manohargumma/Manohar-VSDBabySoC-Final-Submission/README.md

 ### GLS simulation output
 ![GLS simulation output](https://raw.githubusercontent.com/manohargumma/Post-SyntHere you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.

-No extra text.
-No explanation.
-Just clean headings + links.

----Here you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.

-No extra text.
-No explanation.
-Just clean headings + links.

----hesis-GLS-STA-Fundamentals/2308bbea4a3d7b51fa37e70d7267ba2fbf03e443/Screenshot%20from%202025-10-07%2023-29-26.png)

 ### GLS verification
 ![GLS verification](https://raw.githubusercontent.com/manohargumma/Post-Synthesis-GLS-STA-Fundamentals/2308bbea4a3d7b51fa37e70d7267ba2fbf03e443/Screenshot%20from%202025-10-07%2023-29-37.png)

----Here you go — **ONLY the headings + image links**, exactly as you want them to appear in your GitHub README.

-No extra text.
-No explanation.
-Just clean headings + links.

 ---